Northanger Abbey: Plot summary

 Seventeen-year-old Catherine Morland is one of ten children of a country clergyman.
-Although a tomboy in her childhood, by the age of 17 she is "in training for a heroine" and is fond of reading Gothic novels, "provided they were all story and no reflection".

-Catherine is invited by the Allens (her wealthier neighbours in Fullerton) to accompany them to visit the city of Bath and partake in the winter season of balls, theatre and other social activities.
-Soon she is introduced to a young gentleman, Henry Tilney, with whom she dances and converses.
-Mrs. Allen meets an old school friend, Mrs. Thorpe, whose daughter Isabella introduces Catherine to Ann Radcliffe's Gothic novel Mysteries of Udolpho; the two quickly become friends.
-Mrs. Thorpe's son, John, is a friend of Catherine's older brother, James, at Oxford where they are both students and the two young men come to Bath where John is introduced to Catherine.
+Although a tomboy in her childhood, she is "in training for a heroine" and is fond of reading Gothic novels "provided they [are] all story and no reflection."The Allens (her wealthier neighbours in Fullerton) invite Catherine to accompany them in their visit to the city of Bath and partake in the winter season of balls, theatre and other social activities.
+Shortly after their arrival, she is introduced to a young gentleman, Henry Tilney, with whom she dances.
+Mrs. Allen meets an old school friend, Mrs. Thorpe, whose daughter, Isabella, quickly becomes friends with Catherine.
+Isabella introduces Catherine to Ann Radcliffe's 1794 Gothic novel Mysteries of Udolpho.
+Mrs. Thorpe's son, John, is a friend of Catherine's older brother, James, at Oxford University where they are both students.
+The two young men come to Bath, where John is then introduced to Catherine.

-The Thorpes are not happy about Catherine's friendship with the Tilneys, as they correctly perceive Henry as a rival for Catherine's affections, though Catherine is not at all interested in John Thorpe.
-Despite John Thorpe continually attempting to sabotage her relationship with the Tilneys, Catherine tries to maintain her friendships with both the Thorpes and the Tilneys.
+The Thorpes are not happy about Catherine's friendship with the Tilneys.
+They correctly perceive Henry as a rival for Catherine's affections even though Catherine is not at all interested in John Thorpe.
+Despite Thorpe continually attempting to sabotage her relationship with the Tilneys, Catherine tries to maintain her friendships with both the Thorpes and the Tilneys.
 This leads to several misunderstandings, which put Catherine in the awkward position of having to explain herself to the Tilneys.

 Isabella and James become engaged.
 James' father approves of the match and offers his son a country parson's living of a modest sum, £400 annually, but they must wait until he can obtain the benefice in two and a half years.
 Isabella is dissatisfied, but to Catherine, she misrepresents her distress as being caused solely by the delay, and not by the value of the sum.
-Isabella immediately begins to flirt with Captain Tilney, Henry's older brother.
-Innocent Catherine cannot understand her friend's behaviour, but Henry understands all too well, as he knows his brother's character and habits.
+Isabella immediately begins to flirt with Captain Frederick Tilney, Henry's older brother.
+Innocent Catherine cannot understand her friend's behaviour, but Henry understands all too well as he knows his brother's character and habits.

 The Tilneys invite Catherine to stay with them for a few weeks at their home, Northanger Abbey.
-Catherine, in accordance with her novel reading, expects the abbey to be exotic and frightening.
-Henry teases her about this, as it turns out that Northanger Abbey is pleasant and decidedly not Gothic.
-However, the house includes a mysterious suite of rooms that no one ever enters; Catherine learns that they were the apartments of Mrs. Tilney, who died nine years earlier.
-As General Tilney no longer appears to be ill-affected by her death, Catherine decides that he may have murdered her or even imprisoned her in her chamber.
+Once at Northanger Abbey, Catherine and Eleanor Tilney, Henry and Frederick's younger sister, get to know each other better on a personal level.
+Catherine, in accordance with her novel reading, expects the house to be exotic and frightening.
+Henry teases her about this as it turns out that Northanger Abbey is pleasant and decidedly not Gothic.
+However, the house includes a mysterious suite of rooms that no one ever enters; Catherine learns that they were the apartments of Mrs. Tilney, who died nine years earlier due to a serious illness, leaving Mr. Tilney with three children to raise by himself.
+As General Tilney no longer appears to be affected by her death, Catherine decides that he may have imprisoned her in her chamber, or even murdered her.